 Some information on these full-time facilities can be seen at their page Opens in new window but it is better to contact them for updated details, pricing, and possibility of admission.

 Nightingales Medical Trust also has training programs and other initiatives to support dementia awareness and caregiver support.
 They have memory clinics.
+They also have some joint initiatives for marginalized sections of society, which may include care of destitute persons.
 Contact them on 080-42426565 for details/ updates.

 (Joint project of Nightingales Medical Trust, Banglore and ETCM Hospital, Kolar):

-This telemedicine-enabled residential facility is in a ward of of the ETCM hospital.
+This telemedicine-enabled residential facility is in a ward of of the ETCM hospital and designed to suit the needs of persons with dementia.
 It is managed by a core team from NCAA, Bangalore using technology and telemedicine.
-It provides quality, economical respite care services and has large, shared rooms with the capacity of 8-9 perons.
-The facility is designed to suit the needs of persons with dementia.
+It provides quality, economical respite care services and has large, shared rooms with the capacity of 8-9 persons.
 Short-term and long-term stay institutional care services are available for seniors with varying degrees of illness and dependence, including seniors with dementia.
-The facility is safe and monitored using CCTV, and any medical emergencies are handled within the ETCM hospital premises.
+The facility is monitored using CCTV, and any medical emergencies are handled within the ETCM hospital premises.

 Some information is available at their page Opens in new window but please contact them for updated details, pricing, and possibility of admission.

 A well-equipped, reputed, top-notch hospital for neurology, for diagnosis, treatment, and counselling.
 NIMHANS is staffed with several reputed, award-winning doctors of international renown.
-Conducts weekly memory clinic and support group meeting on dementia.
-Has India’s only”brain bank.”
+Also conducts weekly memory clinic.

 Phone: 91-080-26995000 (switchboard), +91 80 26995530 (OPD enquiry)

-Information on the weekly geriatric clinic ” this geriatric clinic/ memory clinic, currently on Saturday afternoons (rechecked March 2015), includes support group sessions explaining some specific aspects of dementia, and is run by senior specialists.
+Information on services/ clinics Opens in new window.
+Their geriatric clinic/ memory clinic, currently on Saturday afternoons, includes support group sessions explaining dementia, and is run by senior specialists.
 Please contact NIMHANS for details.

 |Cognitive Neurology Clinic